the-hobbes/slackquotebot/README.md

 ## Purpose
 If you've ever found yourself wanting to preserve an amusing statement from a coworker or friend, this bot is for you.
-You can add and retrieve quotes from a slack channel the bot is invited to, providing an amusing and window into the history of your group.
+You can add and retrieve quotes from a slack channel the bot is invited to, providing a context-free window into the history of your group.

 ## Usage